MicrosoftDocs/windows-powershell-docs/docset/winserver2012r2-ps/storage/Get-Partition.md

 PS C:\>Get-Partition
 ```

-This example return all partitions, on all disks.
+This example returns all partitions, on all disks.

 ### EXAMPLE 2
 ```